-Explain how you would facilitate public opportunities for public health officials and organizations to engage with federal staff to strengthen the health care safety net.
-For example, explain how you would arrange a forum (e.g., as part of an annual meeting) for public health officials and organizations to strategize and align efforts on work towards achieving shared goals.
+1. Explain how you would facilitate public opportunities for health care payment and financing officials to engage with federal staff to strengthen the health care safety net.
+For example, explain how you would arrange a forum (e.g., as part of an annual meeting) for health care payment and financing officials to strategize and align efforts on work towards achieving shared goals.

 - 2. HRSA often plays a role in a responding to emerging public health issues and advancing HHS priority initiatives (e.g., addressing Zika, combating the opioid crisis, the Ending the HIV Epidemic initiative).
-Explain how your organization will interact with your constituents to assist HRSA in identifying the geographic areas of greatest need, state and/or local barriers to action, and how you will respond and support (currently unknown) emerging public health issues. - Describe how you will obtain feedback from your constituents on HRSA programs, activities, initiatives, materials, etc. For example, indicate whether your organization can host focus groups to collect state and/or local feedback on materials promoting a new or existing HRSA program.
+Explain how your organization will interact with your constituents to assist HRSA in identifying the geographic areas of greatest need, state and/or local barriers to action, and how you will respond and support (currently unknown) emerging public health issues. - 3.
+Describe how you will obtain feedback from your constituents on HRSA programs, activities, initiatives, materials, etc. For example, indicate whether your organization can host focus groups to collect state and/or local feedback on materials promoting a new or existing HRSA program.